Denise Ho: Awards and nominations

 Ho has received numerous awards.
 As a solo artist she has achieved IFPI's "Top 10 Best-selling Local Artists Award" for 9 consecutive years, making her one of the best-selling artists in Hong Kong.
 She had also won the title of "Best Female Singer" and "My Favourite Female Singer" in the CRHK Ultimate Song Chart Awards Presentation over the past years, securing her position as a leading pop diva in the city.
 In recent years, although she is blacklisted by China, she has started up her own record label and continued to produce music.
-In 2019, she has collaborated with CHTHONIC, a Taiwanese band, to make the song "Millennia's Faith Undone".
-The song is nominated as "Song of the Year" in the 30th Golden Melody Awards.
+In 2019, she has collaborated with Chthonic, a Taiwanese band, to make the song "Millennia's Faith Undone".
+The song was nominated as "Song of the Year" in the 30th Golden Melody Awards.

 Despite her robust music career, she has also made numerous attempts in the area of film and drama.
 As one of the leading actress in Johnnie To's award-winning film, "Life Without Principles", she had received recognition for her performance by achieving nominations and awards in the Hong Kong Film Awards, Golden Horse Awards and Chinese Film Media Awards respectively.